We Need Your Support!

-If you’re looking for some more tour options, we suggest you click on this page, scroll down to the sightseeing section, and select the one that is best for you!
+Now, if you like to see some excellent options for a guided tour, we suggest you click on this page, scroll down to the sightseeing section, and select the one that is best for you!

 As is the case with the museums, you’ll find fewer people touring the sites and monuments of Athens in October.

-Your starting point should of course be the hill of Acropolis and the Parthenon, the most iconic landmark in the city.
+Your starting point should, of course, be the hill of the Acropolis and the Parthenon, the most iconic landmark in the city.

 Next, head over to any of the impressive outdoor archaeological sites of Athens like: